mbland/elistman/README.md

 The `MAX_BULK_SEND_CAPACITY` parameter specifies what percentage of the 24 hour send quota may be used for sending emails to the list.
 This helps avoid exceeding the daily quota before a message has been sent to all subscribers.
-`elistman send` will fail, before sending an email, if sending it would result in exceeding the percentage of the daily send quota specified by `MAX_BULK_SEND_CAPACITY`.
+`elistman send` will fail, before sending an email, if the percentage of the daily send quota specified by `MAX_BULK_SEND_CAPACITY` has already been consumed.

 The default is to use 80% of the available daily send quota for list messages, expressed as `MAX_BULK_SEND_CAPACITY="0.8"`.
 The remaining 20% acts as a buffer.
 For example, for a quota of 50,000 messages, up to 40,000 (50,000 * 0.8) are
 available to `elistman send` within a 24 hour period.

+Note that this mechanism tries to prevent the operator from accidentally exceeding the 24 hour quota, but it's not foolproof.
+The operator is ultimately responsible for ensuring that `elistman send` won't exceed the quota if `MAX_BULK_SEND_CAPACITY` hasn't yet been reached, or for tuning it accordingly.

+Building on the previous example, if there are 17,000 subscribers:

+- The first `elistman send` consumes 17,000 of the quota.
+- The second `elistman send` consumes the next 17,000 of the quota, for a total of 34,000.
+- The third `elistman send` will proceed, since 34,000 is less than the 40,000 calculated by `MAX_BULK_SEND_CAPACITY="0.8"`.
+However, it will consume 17,000 more of the quota, for 51,000 total, exceeding the 50,000 quota.

 Subscription verification messages are not affected by the `MAX_BULK_SEND_CAPACITY` constraint.
 The buffer defined by